All Episodes

 A private organization doesn't want to get sued either.

-And pre flag protests are protected under constitutional.
+And flag protests are protected under Constitution.

 I wouldn't do it from a business standpoint.

-I wouldn't risk a billion dollar industry over a protest.
+I wouldn't risk a billion-dollar industry over a protest.

-I'd rather do more positive community work, but they are still protected under the protest is as American as baseball and apple pie.
+But they are still protected under this protest is as American as baseball and apple pie.

 All right, what do you say, Pastor Scott?